 Certain parts of the Web Site may contain competitions or promotions from Frucor or third parties.
 The terms and conditions for those competitions and promotions will be specified on the relevant part of the Web Site from time to time.
 By entering or participating in the relevant competition or promotion you agree to be bound by the relevant terms and conditions.
 Notwithstanding any specific terms and conditions, Frucor specifically retains the rights, at any time and without notice, to remove, alter or add to competitions or promotions on the Web Site without any liability to you.

-WIN A DOUBLE PASSS TO THE NORTHERN STARS V SOUTHERN STEEL ON WEDNESDAY APRIL 26, 2017
+WIN A DOUBLE PASSS TO THE VODAFONE WARRIORS V SHARKS ON FRIDAY JULY 28, 2017

 WIN A GATORADE MINI COOLER, TOWEL AND BOTTLE